sutrolabs/census-docs/sources/overview.md

 | **Warehouse permissions**   | Read-only access                             | Read/write access                  |
 | **Ability to switch**       | Ability to upgrade to advanced (coming soon) | Not possible to downgrade to basic |

-{% hint style="info" %}
-Some data sources (e.g. Google Sheets and Elasticsearch) only support Basic Sync Engine since writing state back to them is either challenging or impossible.
-{% endhint %}

 If you have any questions about which Sync Engine is right for you, please [reach out to our support team](mailto:support@getcensus.com).

-## Allowed IP Addresses
+### Allowed IP Addresses for Data Warehouses

-Most sources require allowlisting IP Addresses so that Census's systems can unload data from the source.
+Most data warehouse sources require allowlisting IP Addresses so that Census's systems can access data from the source.
 [BigQuery](available-sources/google-bigquery.md) and [Databricks](available-sources/databricks.md) are notable exceptions, so do check the source-specific docs if you have any questions.

-If your source is protected by a firewall, please add Census's IP addresses to the allowlist.
+If your data warehouse is protected by a firewall, please add Census's IP addresses to the allowlist.
 You can find Census's set of IP address for your region in [Regions & IP Addresses](../misc/security-and-privacy/regions-and-ip-addresses.md#ip-addresses).

+{% hint style="info" %}
+For SaaS sources like Salesforce and HubSpot, IP allowlisting is typically not required as Census connects through their APIs using OAuth authentication.
+{% endhint %}

-## Data Warehouse Usage
+### Data Warehouse Usage

 Census performs automated processes and queries on your data warehouse, even when a sync isn't running.
 This activity may appear in your internal reporting but is essential to ensure Census operates efficiently and effectively on your behalf.
 Census generally has a very minor impact on data warehouse usage.

 These processes and queries include and are not limited to:

-* Reading Metadata from the warehouse
+* Reading metadata from the warehouse
 * Regular health check queries
 * Clicking into a Dataset
 * Clicking into a Segment